SHK2805/genai-projects-1/README.md

 * The code is written in `src/webpage_reader`

 #### 2. Readers
+* At the moment the `Readers` project reads the text from a file txt or PDF, stores it in a vectordb
+* This can be extended to reading from other sources like webpage, images, audio, video, etc.
+* Refer to the `Webpage Reader` section for more details
-* The `Readers` project reads the text from a file txt or pdf, stores it in a vectordb
+* The `Readers` project reads the text from a file txt or PDF, stores it in a vectordb
 * Users can query the vectordb
 * The code is written in `src/readers`
 * The data for this is stored in the `data` folder